Kito0615/Translations/TranslationFiles/Getting_Started_With_CocoaPods.md

 >

-> 	#Has its own copy of OCMock
+> 	//Has its own copy of OCMock

-> 	#and has access to GoogleAnalytics via the app
+>  	//and has access to GoogleAnalytics via the app

-> 	#taht hosts the test target
+> 	//taht hosts the test target

 >